lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 #### Only Supported on Windows Operating Systems

-1. Place D2SpaceModifier.exe in your StartUp folder (I have provided a shortcut).
+1. Place D2SpaceModifier.exe in your StartUp folder, "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup".
    You can use the .ahk in the source code folder instead if you have installed AutoHotKey. https://autohotkey.com/

 2. Place the "Game" folder inside of "Steam\steamapps\common\dota 2 beta" and overwrite.